sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

     ![001](015.png)

     > A pop up appears to create a data type.
-A **Sales Order** variable is needed to collect the data from the excel sheet columns.
-In this step, a variable is automatically created from the excel file columns.
+A **Sales Order** variable is needed to collect the data from the Excel sheet columns.
+In this step, a variable is automatically created from the Excel file columns.

-8. Under Name of the data type **Sales Order** and choose **Create** button.
+8. Under Name of the data type **Sales Order** and choose the **Create** button.

     !![001](016.png)